FRCTeam1987/teambroncobots.com/docs/pages/creating-a-page.md

 ## Search Engine Optimisation

-Bulma Clean Theme uses Jekyll SEO tag to generate additional meta tags.
+Broncobots uses Jekyll SEO tag to generate additional meta tags.
 Ensure each page and post has a unique title and description in the front matter.

 You can also set an image that will be used when the page or post is shared on social media.